problematicz/frontend-fullstack/readme.md

 - React / React Native
 - 1 utility library Ramda, Lodash, Underscore etc.. is allowed
 - No 3rd party state management tools such as Redux, Recoil.
+- You are free to use a browser based crypto library if you need to.

 BDD tests are not required.
 But you are free to implement them if you see fit.